 Representative Legislative Experience:

-- Represent a leading international manufacturing company on transportation policy issues.
+International manufacturing company on transportation policy issues.

-- Represent Maine cemeteries and crematories on regulatory policy issues, including crematory regulations.
+Maine cemeteries and crematories on regulatory policy issues, including crematory regulations.

 Representative Energy, Environmental and Land Use Experience: